khakers/go-subgen/README.md

 Automatic subtitle generation for your media using [whisper.cpp](https://github.com/ggerganov/whisper.cpp).

-Runs a webserver that upon receiving a webhook with a file path will use whisper.cpp to generate subtitles for your media and output them as srt files.
+Runs a webserver that upon receiving a webhook/post with a file path will use whisper.cpp to generate subtitles for your media and output them as srt files.
 Supports webhooks from Radarr & Sonarr.

 Whisper.cpp is resource intensive, and go-subgen stores the stripped audio in memory instead of saving it to the filesystem.
 If you have large media files and/or use large models you will need lots of ram.

+> [!note]
+> I am in the process of substantially rewritting go-subgen to provide support for many of the below TODO features and improve code quality.
+> This work is being done in the v1-dev branch, which has minimum functions implemented and uses whisper-cpp v1.5.

 ## Features